ddnold/assignment2-Nold/AboutMe.md

 ---
 ## Rabin-Karp Pattern Searching
->> The following algorithim hashes the substring you are searching for and takes its length.
-It then hashes all the substrings of that length and puts them into a table.
+>> The following algorithim takes a string and a substring.
+It hashes the substring you are searching for and takes its length.
+It then hashes all the substrings of that length from the string and puts them into a table.
 From there it matches them and returns where the substrings appear in the string.
 More information can be found [here.](https://www.geeksforgeeks.org/rabin-karp-algorithm-for-pattern-searching/)

 [source code](https://cp-algorithms.com/string/rabin-karp.html)